martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 # No More Expiration and Automatic Removal

-The date of posting for an Internet-Draft is the best -- or perhaps only -- information available that can be added to a document the time of publication that might help readers understand whether the content is valid.
-Future events might invalidate the content virtually immediately; conversely, an Internet-Draft could also remain relevant for an arbitrarily long period of time.
+The day of posting for an Internet-Draft is the best -- or perhaps only -- date that can be added to a document that might help readers understand whether the content is valid in the future.
+Future events might invalidate the content virtually immediately; conversely, an Internet-Draft could remain relevant for an arbitrarily long period of time.

 ## Changes to Existing RFCs and Guidelines